astraly-labs/Pragma/docs/versioned_docs/version-V3/starknet/computational-feeds/Yield Curve.md

 ## Yield Curve

-Empiric offers a feed that calculates the zero-coupon interest-rate curve fully on-chain.
+Pragma offers a feed that calculates the zero-coupon interest-rate curve fully on-chain.
 The interest rate values are derived from BTC spot and futures price difference, and Aave overnight rate.

 ### How the Yield Curve is Calculated